mwat56/kaliber/README.md

 	# Name of host/domain to secure by BasicAuth:
 	realm = "This Host"

+	# Name of the directory to store session files.
+	# NOTE: a relative path/name will be combined with `datadir` (above).
+	sessiondir = "./sessions"

+	# Number of seconds an unused session keeps valid:
+	sessionTTL = 1200

 	# Web/display theme: `dark` or `light':
 	theme = light